Elysium-Wonderland/Justice-Universe/docs/vote.md

 # Vote

+### Governance

+Governance is the process from which users in the JustNet can come to consensus on software upgrades, parameters of the mainnet or signaling mechanisms through text proposals.
+This is done through voting on proposals, which will be submitted by `JT` holders on the mainnet.

+Some considerations about the voting process:

+- Voting is done by bonded `JT` holders on a 1 bonded `JT` 1 vote basis
+- Delegators inherit the vote of their Supernode if they don't vote
+- Votes are tallied at the end of the voting period (2 days) where each address can vote multiple times to update its `Option` value (paying the transaction fee each time), only the most recently cast vote will count as valid
+- Voters can choose between options `Yes`, `No`, `NoWithVeto` and `Abstain`
+- At the end of the voting period, a proposal is accepted if:
+  - `(YesVotes / (YesVotes+NoVotes+NoWithVetoVotes)) > 1/2`
+  - `(NoWithVetoVotes / (YesVotes+NoVotes+NoWithVetoVotes)) < 1/3`
+  - `((YesVotes+NoVotes+NoWithVetoVotes) / totalBondedStake) >= quorum`

 ### Who can vote

 On the JustNet, participants are bonded JT holders.
 Unbonded JT holders and other users do not get the right to participate in governance.